 Bosnia & herzegovina - raw, natural beauty

 Many of us may still have images of the war torn country of the 1990’s.
 In the time of history, a recent European civil war and genocide.
-However, it is a stunningly beautiful and unspoilt country, well down the road of recovery and sitting alongside the eastern coast of its much loved and well travelled Croatia.
-A motorhome road trip in Bosnia is great for visiting old towns (Stari Grad), leisurely driving, frequent stopping points and for national parks with tumbling waterfalls and crystal clear rivers, and it is not crowded with motorhomes – so visit before everyone else discovers what a great place it is to be!
+However, it is a stunningly beautiful and unspoilt country.
+It is well down the road of recovery and sits alongside the eastern coast of its much loved neighbour, Croatia.
+A motorhome road trip in Bosnia is great for visiting old towns.
+Lots of old towns, leisurely driving, frequent stopping points.
+The national parks have tumbling waterfalls and crystal clear rivers.
+The best part of all is that it is not crowded with motorhomes.

 Best Time to Road Trip in Bosnia and herzegovina